zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ## Prerequisites

-Ensure that the following prerequisites are satified before you begin the onboarding process:
+Ensure that the following prerequisites are satified before you begin this onboarding process:

-* Your REST API service written in Java can be deployed and run on z/OS.
+* Your REST API service is written in Java can be deployed and run on z/OS. (<font color='yellow'> What makes a service deployable and able to run on z/OS</font>)
 * The service has an endpoint that generates Swagger documentation.
-* The service container is secured by digital certificate according to TLS v?.? and accept requests on HTTPS only.
+* The service container is secured by digital certificate according to TLS v?.? and only accepts requests on HTTPS.

 ## Configuring your project